Italy: Biodiversity

 The fauna of Italy includes 4,777 endemic animal species, which include the Sardinian long-eared bat, Sardinian red deer, spectacled salamander, brown cave salamander, Italian newt, Italian frog, Apennine yellow-bellied toad, Italian wall lizard, and Sicilian pond turtle.
 There are 119 mammals species, 550 bird species, 69 reptile species, 39 amphibian species, 623 fish species, and 56,213 invertebrate species, of which 37,303 are insect species.

 The flora of Italy was traditionally estimated to comprise about 5,500 vascular plant species.
 However, as of 2005, 6,759 species are recorded in the Data bank of Italian vascular flora.
 Italy has 1,371 endemic plant species and subspecies, which include Sicilian fir, Barbaricina columbine, Sea marigold, Lavender cotton, and Ucriana violet.
 Italy is a signatory to the Berne Convention on the Conservation of European Wildlife and Natural Habitats and the Habitats Directive.

 Italy has many botanical and historic gardens.
 The Italian garden is stylistically based on symmetry, axial geometry, and the principle of imposing order on nature.
 It influenced the history of gardening, especially French and English gardens.
 The Italian garden was influenced by Roman and Italian Renaissance gardens.

 The Italian wolf is the national animal of Italy, while the national tree is the strawberry tree.
 The reasons for this are that the Italian wolf, which inhabits the Apennine Mountains and the Western Alps, features prominently in Latin and Italian cultures, such as the legend of the founding of Rome, while the green leaves, white flowers, and red berries of the strawberry tree, native to the Mediterranean, recall the colours of the flag.
 The national bird is the Italian sparrow, while the national flower is the flower of the strawberry tree.
+Other notable animals in the country include the Marsican brown bear, Eurasian lynx, Alpine ibex, and wild boar.